swissquote/crafty/README.md

 [![Build Status](https://img.shields.io/travis/swissquote/crafty/master.svg?style=flat-square)](https://travis-ci.org/swissquote/crafty)
 [![npm](https://img.shields.io/npm/dt/@swissquote/crafty.svg?style=flat-square)](https://npmjs.com/package/@swissquote/crafty)

-Crafty is a build configuration manager, Opinionated but configurable, you can use its presets to build your applications with Webpack, Gulp, Rollup, Babel, ESLint, TypeScript, TSLint, PostCSS, Stylelint and many other tools.
+Crafty is a build configuration manager, Opinionated but configurable, you can use its presets to build your applications with Webpack, Gulp, rollup.js, Babel, ESLint, TypeScript, TSLint, PostCSS, Stylelint and many other tools.

 Crafty has a default configuration and provides many possibilities to extend that default configuration.